Ankurkumarrai/Real-Time-Cross-Chain-Gas-Price-Tracker-with-Wallet-Simulation/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/107cb40c-9670-4cb8-88da-e355ff63ea36) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

-Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.